-Upon enrolment all American and international students are required to purchase the medical insurance plan provided through the University.
+Upon enrolment all international students (including U.S.) are required to purchase the medical insurance plan provided through the University.
 This plan provides emergency medical coverage for the entire academic year.
 There is no refund of premiums if a student withdraws or is dismissed.